ferrilab/bitvec/book/memory-model.md

 not directly express: unsynchronized reads from a data race produce [`poison`].
 Poison is a nifty concept, because it’s not illegal to obtain one.
 When LLVM gives you a `poison`, your program continues undergoing compilation as if nothing had happened.
 You can pass it around.
-You can write to it, and if you’re lucky, LLVM might even keep bit-granular track of how *much* of a value is `poison`ed, and if you destroy all of it, you’re fine.
+You can write to it, and if you destroy it before reading, you’re fine.

 As soon as you attempt to read the bit-wise value of `poison`, your program is undefined[^3].